mrjhonyvidal/mrjhonyvidal.github.io/_posts/2018-02-19-building-a-test-driven-rest-subscription-api.md

 - GIT, Varnish AND/OR [Docker](http://laradock.io/) - Development Environment
 - PHP Laravel, OOP, SOLID, Design Patterns
-- Swagger for API Design
+- APIRY for API Design
 - Postman / SoapUI for simple tests on endpoints
 - TravisCI for Continous Integration
 - Loader.io for benchmark